What You Need to Know

 If you are self-employed or own a small business

-If you are a sole proprietor, you will likely be eligible for individual coverage from Covered California (Link to description above or repeat here) or another off-exchange individual plan.
+If you are a sole proprietor, you will likely be eligible for individual coverage from Covered California.

-Small business owners with one to 100 eligible employees can find insurance from Covered California for Small Business.4 On it, employers can decide the level of coverage and how they will contribute toward employees’ premium costs.
-HMO and PPO plans from five insurers are available for 2020.
+Small business owners with one to 100 eligible employees can find insurance from Covered California for Small Business.5 On it, employers can decide the level of coverage and how they will contribute toward employees’ premium costs.
+HMO and PPO plans from six insurers are available for 2022.
 In addition, insurance brokers can often help small businesses find off-exchange alternatives for small business employee coverage.

 If you are applying for Medicare